 Mental health sits at the crux of everything that we do.
 If we are not in a good headspace, it makes every step we take in a day that much more difficult.
 One of the best ways to address what is going on mentally is to attend group therapy for mental health.
 This type of therapy can aid in the development of positive skills and provide support to those who need an additional hand in maintaining their psychological wellbeing.
+Group therapy for mental health is a step forward towards solving the overall mental health crisis in Orange County, CA.

 What Is Group Therapy?